nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="what-is"></a>
 ### What is a recommender system?
 In my own words: a recommender system's job is to match users to content.
 They score/rank which content to show based on some pre-determined metric to optimize (i.e. what content will the user find most relevant or engaging).
-Recommendation Systems exist because many platforms have thousands (or millions) of 'things' they could show their users, and screen real estate is extremely valuable, so they help the platforms show only what they think the user will like.
+Recommendation Systems exist because many platforms have thousands (or millions) of 'things' they could potentially show their users, and screen real estate is extremely valuable, so they help the platforms show only what they think the user will like.
 Without them, it would also be impossible for the user to sift through millions of options.

 <a id="use-cases"></a>
 ### Use Cases